siarmehri/TechnicalTest/readme.md

     - php artisan config:cache
     - php artisan route:cache [just in case it is not working fine]
 5. visit [url/people] and play with it...

+# Created bundle called file.bundle
+It is pushed to the root folder of the project...